-- Pitch your tent on even Pack down that snow first!
+- Pitch your tent on even ground.
+Pack down that snow first!
 Uneven melting of loose snow due to your body heat can make for a very uncomfortable night.

 - Never go snow camping without a ground cloth.
 A ground cloth protects you from water seeping through the tent floor.

 - Forgo the camping cots and air mattresses.
 The ground may be cold, but the air is likely to be much colder, and you don’t want fresh, cold air circulating underneath your body!

 - A piece of cardboard at the tent entrance will keep snow off your sleeping bag and is handy to stand on when you change your clothes.